getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 **Note:** ES6 also adds a `Number.isNaN(..)` utility (discussed later in this chapter) which may be a slightly more convenient test; you may prefer `Number.isNaN(x)` than `Object.is(x,NaN)`.
 You *can* accurately test for `-0` with a clumsy `x == 0 && 1 / x === -Infinity`, but in this case `Object.is(x,-0)` is much better.

+### `Object.assign(..)` Static Function

+// TODO

 ### `Object.getOwnPropertySymbols(..)` Static Function

 Chapter 2 "Symbols" discusses the new Symbol primitive value type in ES6.

 Symbols are likely going to be mostly used as special (meta) properties on objects.
-So the `Object.getOwnPropertySymbols(..)` utility was introduced, which retrieves only the symbol properties directly on an object.
+So the `Object.getOwnPropertySymbols(..)` utility was introduced, which retrieves only the symbol properties directly on an object:

 ```js
 var o = {